redox-os/book/src/introduction/unsafes.md

 A quick grep gives us some stats: The kernel has 16.52% unsafe code, a 50% improvement in the last three weeks.
 Userspace has roughly ~0.2%.

-In contrary to Linux, which has a code base with 100% unsafe code, due to the nature of C.
+In constrast to Linux, which has a code base with 100% unsafe code, due to the nature of C.

 > TODO: Expand